1Axen/blink/docs/Installation.md

 Download the standalone executable from [Github Releases](https://github.com/1Axen/Blink/releases).
 ## From Bytecode
 Alternative you can run blink from bytecode using line.
 You can download the packaged bytecode from [Github Releases](https://github.com/1Axen/Blink/releases).
+## Studio Plugin
+Blink offers a companion studio plugin which allows you to write and generate files within Studio without the need for external tooling.
+You can download the latest plugin from [Github Releases](https://github.com/1Axen/Blink/releases).
+For more information on how to use it head over to [Studio Plugin](https://github.com/1Axen/Blink/blob/main/docs/Plugin.md).
 ### Installing lune
 Blink uses lune as it's runtime enviornment, you can install lune using aftman:
 ```